Difference-in-Differences Designs: A Practitioner's Guide

 Taken together, these results imply that $\beta_{treat}$ identifies $ATT(2)$ under the \textit{additional} assumption that treatment effects across covariate strata are constant.
 To see why, write the conditional ATT in period two given $\Delta X_{i,t=2}$ as

 and note that, under Assumptions \ref{ass:cond-parallel-trends} and \ref{ass:overlap}, it is identified by

 If we take \eqref{eq:reg_did_covs} to be a correctly specified regression, then

 In other words, \eqref{eq:reg_did_covs} implicitly rules out that treatment effects can vary across covariate-strata, which makes the weighting issues identified by \citet{Caetano2024} irrelevant to the interpretation of $\beta_{treat}$.
-Research on the Medicaid expansion using data on mortality rates by income shows clear evidence of heterogeneous effects \citep{miller2021medicaid, wyse2024}, making this implicit restriction implausible.
+Research on the Medicaid expansion using data on mortality rates by income, however, shows clear evidence of heterogeneous effects \citep{miller2021medicaid, wyse2024}.